What Are the Effects of Prescription Drug Abuse?Ron Bath2020-03-11T16:30:53-07:00

 Abusing some medications can lead to prescription drug addiction.
 These include narcotic painkillers, sedatives, tranquilizers, and stimulants.

 Every medicine has some risk of side effects.
-Doctors don’t always discuss with their patients what are the effects of prescription drug abuse when prescribing medicines.
+Doctors don’t always discuss with their patients what are the effects of prescription drug abuse when when prescribing medicines.
 People who abuse these drugs may not understand the risks.
 The medicines may not be safe for them, especially at higher doses or when taken with other medicines.

 Many pills look the same.
 It is extremely dangerous to take any pill that you are uncertain about or was not prescribed for you.
 People can also have different reactions to drugs due to the differences in each person’s body chemistry.
 A drug that was okay for one person could be very risky, even fatal, for someone else.